cbuto/django-app-travis/README.md

 # Django Application With Kubernetes and Travis CI

-See [Wiki](https://github.com/cbuto/django-app-travis/wiki) for deployment steps.
+See the [wiki](https://github.com/cbuto/django-app-travis/wiki) for deployment steps.